Join a League of Leaders

 Apply leadership tools and share ideas with others to make progress on a complex challenge or opportunity

-This six month online program begins with a self-assessment of a current issue you or your organization are facing, learning and applying various approaches, exchanging ideas with peers, and presenting to a leaders’ panel for feedback.
+This six month online program will begin with a self-assessment of a current issue you or your organization are facing, learning and applying various approaches, exchanging ideas with peers, and presenting to a leaders’ panel for feedback.

 Registration Fee $900 per participant